norse/norse/Readme.md

 ## Similar work

 A number of projects exist that attempts to leverage the strength of bio-inspired neural networks, however none of them are fully integrated with modern machine-learning libraries such as Torch or [Tensorflow](https://www.tensorflow.org/).
-We created norse for two reasons: to 1) apply findings from decades of research in practical settings, and to 2) accelerate our own research within bio-inspired learning.
+Norse was created for two reasons: to 1) apply findings from decades of research in practical settings, and to 2) accelerate our own research within bio-inspired learning.

 The below list of projects serves to illustrate the state of the art, while explaining our own incentives to create and use norse.